Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Methodology

-It is important to note that not all extended structures in the residual velocity map are associated with extended shocks in gas.
+Residual velocity maps showing extended structures are presented in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, where the deprojected residual velocity values (residual velocity corrected for $\sin i$) are displayed.
+In these maps, we search for coherent structures that extend over large spatial scales, similar to those observed in bars and nuclear spirals \citep{Zurita_04, Fathi_05, Blasco-Herrera_2013, Schnorr-Muller_2016, Schnorr-Muller_2017}.
+The figure includes only galaxies in which such extended coherent structures are identified (which are outlined with dashed lines), and therefore serves as a representative example of the features targeted in our analysis.
+However, it is important to note that not all extended structures in the residual velocity map are associated with extended shocks in gas.
+To emphasise, the galaxies whose deprojected residual maps are presented in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, are later grouped under different kinematic perturbation categories and not all structures are associated with extended shocks.
 Shock conditions imply a large change in velocity \citep{Athanassoula_1992,Maciejewski_2004b}.
 Thus, besides their coherent appearance, these structures should also have large residual velocity magnitudes, indicating large velocity jumps characteristic for shocks.
 For instance, coherent structures in residual velocity field presented in \citet{Davies_09} which are associated with extended shocks, exhibit the LOS residual velocities of magnitudes 30\kms or higher, corresponding to deprojected velocity magnitudes of $\sim$40\kms or higher.
 These magnitudes are indicative of a nuclear spiral shock that causes a velocity jump of approximately 70\kms between the minimum and maximum velocity as shown in \citet{Maciejewski_2004b}.
 As residual velocities describe the oscillations around the mean, their amplitude is half of the velocity jump.
 Furthermore, \citet{Athanassoula_1992} also resolves a velocity jump of $\sim$100\kms when extended shocks are present, indicating deprojected velocity magnitudes around $\sim$50\kms in extended shocks.
 In order to determine whether the coherent structures found in the velocity residual maps can be caused by extended shocks in gas, we examine the magnitude of velocity residuals in them.
-These results are presented in Sect.\,\ref{sec:complementing_approaches_for_shocks}.
+These results are presented in {Sect.\,\ref{sec:determining_velocity_jumps}.